sheehui/tp/docs/DeveloperGuide.md

 Classes used by multiple components are in the `donnafin.commons` package.

+There are three main groups of Common classes, and here is a brief description of each and examples of how they are used in this codebase.

+**Type classes**

+There are two classes that can be found under`donnafin.commons.core.types`:
+* `Index`: Abstracts away the difference between one-based index (display / user input) and zero-based index (native Java indexing of data structures).
+Serves to minimise programming errors, particularly those of the 'off-by-one' category that can happen when dealing with these incompatible numbering styles.
+* `Money`: Provides a numerically sound structure that can be used to represent monetary values with precision and support arithmetic operations without foregoing easy in built conversion to a human-readable format with the currency symbol ('$').

+**Utility classes**
+There are multiple classes in `donnafin.commons.core.util` that serve a variety of purpose.
+In general, they can be seen as a common library of pure functions that can be used throughout the application to fulfil certain purposes.
+It reduces on code duplication and improves the cohesion of our code.
+For example, we often do defensive programming checks to ensure that multiple objects are not null, and the `CollectionUtil` package has useful static functions that can be called on to do this.

+**Exception classes**
+There are custom built exceptions `donnafin.commons.exception`, that are used throughout the code base.
+Some custom exceptions (like `ParseException`) are only used in certain packages, and are therefore can be found in those packages.
+In this package, we currently have `DataConversionException` and `IllegalValueException`, both of which handle a very common issue throughout the application of handling and reporting bad formats (syntax) or bad inputs (semantics).

 ### 4.2 Implementation

 **How the architecture components interact with each other through commands**